 Today, individuals have become empowered and it's the catalyst for a whole new wave of technological innovation that is changing everything.
 First we had the decentralization of information.
 Then our relationship with brands and products changed, we became informed and demanded quality and ethics.
 Social media empowered people around the world to overthrow corrupt governments.
 Peer to peer lending and crowd funding are empowering people globally to innovate, allowing access to finance that was previously controlled by third parties like banks.
 As designers, developers and innovators, we must prepare for and embrace the potential of this opportunity.
 The internet is being reinvented, and it could be the platform for a better world.

 For design teams that lack experience, user research can be fairly intimidating, if not a big, scary thing to tackle.
 How can you get a team out of the office and out into the field with your customers when time and resources are constrained?

-Your content is the most important feature of your website, so it's important to make sure that the text looks good and is easy to read no matter what device type or screen size it's being viewed on.
+Your content is probably the most important feature of your website, so it's important to make sure that the text looks good and is easy to read no matter what device type or screen size it's being viewed on.
 One size does not fit all when it comes to typography, but you can use media queries to adjust type qualities such as size, line height, column width, margins, hyphenation, and even typeface depending on the viewport size.
 Learn how you can use CSS to apply design rules that will make your typography look better and perform better across devices.